YannickHan/ProjetVue/readme.md

 ## Description

-**PhantomWaves** is a web development project built using **HTML, CSS, and JavaScript**, featuring a modular architecture with a Node.js backend and a dynamic frontend.
+**PhantomWaves** is a web development project built using **HTML, CSS and JavaScript**, featuring a modular architecture with a Node.js backend and a dynamic frontend.

 ---